 If this feature, for the sake of reverse-compatibility, becomes a non-default optional one, then in particular "beadm clone" should be amended to try and invoke it.

-Updated by Jim Klimov over 6 years ago
+Updated by Jim Klimov almost 7 years ago

 Following my recent work on improvements of ZBE cloning with "zoneadm clone" as part of bug #1204, I came to realize that this is another area where snapshots are created from, usually, an active source with some specifically set attributes, and it may be desired that these settings are retained in the clone as well.